Mango0x45/grab/README.md

 ## Description

-Grab invokations must include a pattern string which specifies which text to match.
+Grab invocations must include a pattern string which specifies which text to match.
 A pattern string consists of one or more commands.
 A command is an operator followed by a delimiter, a regular expression (regex), and then terminated by the same delimiter.
 The last delimiter of the last